Moist carrot cake cupcakes with light crumbs, topped with delicious tangy cream cheese frosting -…

 We will then pour the batter into piping bag to pipe out the batter onto a 30cm x 30cm baking tray.

 I have used Wilton #10 for piping the batter.
 We will just need to pipe diagonal lines in the lined baking tray.

 Leave some distance above the baking tray when you are doing the piping – slightly higher than piping macarons.
-Be sure to not leave gaps in between the batter, otherwise the sponge will bake flatter.
+Be sure to not leave gaps in between the batter.

 Once we are done with the piping, dust icing sugar twice on the sponge batter and it is ready to be baked.

 Once the sponge is baked, let it cool briefly.
 In the meantime, whip up the cream.
 Spread the whipped cream onto the sponge, place the strawberries, and roll it up.
 You can then chill the extra whipped cream in the fridge for decorating later on.